krzys9876/z80_sim_scala/README.md

 I thought that to be able to run **1978 Microsoft Basic** would be a good target for this fun project.
 (If you've never used old Basic you should try it and for a moment feel like a kid in 70's and 80's!)

-It seemed difficult since assembler programs leave no room errors in handling operations.
+It seemed difficult since assembler programs leave no room for errors in handling operations.

 After extensive refactoring effort and (hopefully) necessary simplifications I was able to debug errors and run the most trivial Basic program, which was: